Economy of Kosovo: Transportation

-Road Network
+Road infrastructure

-The road network consists of 2,378.7 km of roads, of which 137.2 km are motorways, 755.2 km national roads and 1,486.3 km are regional roads.: Kosovo is connected to Albania through the R7 motorway, which connects Prishtina to Vërmica and then continues to Durrës as the A1 motorway.
-Kosovo is additionally connected to North Macedonia through the R 6 motorway, which connects Prishtina with Elez Han and was opened in 2019.
+The road network consists of 2,378.7 km of roads, of which 137.2 km are motorways, 755.2 km national roads and 1,486.3 km are regional roads.: Kosovo is connected to Albania through the R7 motorway, which connects Pristina to Vërmica and then continues to Durrës as the A1 motorway.
+Kosovo is additionally connected to North Macedonia through the R 6 motorway, which connects Pristina with Hani i Elezit and was opened in 2019.

 Railways

 Kosovo's railroads cover a length of 333 km.
-There are only two active railway lines within Kosovo, one that connects Prishtina to Peja and another that connects Prishtina to Skopje, North Macedonia.
+There are only two active railway lines within Kosovo, one that connects Pristina to Peja and another that connects Pristina to Skopje, North Macedonia.
 Kosovo is additionally connected to Serbia, but the railways are currently inoperative since Kosovo's declaration of independence.
-There are currently plans to build a railway to connect Prishtina to Durrës in Albania.
+There are currently plans to build a railway to connect Pristina to Durrës in Albania.

-Air Transportation
+Air transportation

 Pristina International Airport Adem Jashari is, with over two million passengers per year, one of the most frequented airports of the region.
 There are plans to functionalize the Gjakova Airport in the south-western part of Kosovo, which used to be a military airport and is currently out of use.
 After the Kosovo War, Kosovo's airspace was controlled by NATO.
 Today, Kosovo controls its lower airspace (up to 10,000 feet), but the upper airspace is controlled by HungaroControl since 2014.
 There are currently two active air corridors in Kosovo's lower air space, with North Macedonia and Albania, but the corridors with Montenegro and Serbia remain closed.